Is it still worth starting a travel blog?

 In some ways, blogging is harder than ever.
 It’s a different game to what it was a decade ago.

-If you’re planning on starting a travel blog, you need to keep in mind that a blog isn’t a diary.
 Although people used to write a lot about their personal experiences, now you need to write about your experiences in conjunction with useful information.

 That doesn’t mean that blogging is dead, it just means you need to understand the needs of your users, and what you can do with a website as a channel.